- Las Positas College

 - Enroll in a Community Education Class.
 Contact Frances DeNisco for more information.

-- Join the Professional Learning Network (PLN) and participate in any number of free workshops, seminars, and online training videos
+- Join the Vision Resource Center and participate in any number of free workshops, seminars, and online training videos

 A detailed statement covering the Mandatory FLEX Obligation for Part-Time Faculty, Variable FLEX Obligation for Part-Time Faculty, Mandatory FLEX Day Obligation for Full-Time Faculty Teaching Evening Classes for Load, and Professional Development vs. Professional Responsibility can be found here: